Xtys/PatternAnalysis-2025/recognition/s4775476_timeganlob/README.md

 The latent dimension is set to $d_h = 64$, resulting in approximately 211,000 trainable parameters across the full network.
 The Embedder–Recovery pair learns a latent representation of real LOB sequences through reconstruction loss, while the Generator–Supervisor pair synthesizes latent trajectories that emulate temporal dynamics.
 The Discriminator distinguishes between real and generated latent sequences, thereby enforcing distributional realism through adversarial training.
 ![Alt Text](images/design.png)
+Figure 1: The architecture of the TimeGAN from the paper [1]

 1. **Embedder (E)**:
 The Embedder transforms the input sequence $X \in \mathbb{R}^{B \times T \times d_x}$ (where $d_x = 43$) into a latent representation $H \in \mathbb{R}^{B \times T \times d_h}$ using a single-layer GRU followed by a fully connected layer with tanh activation; where $\theta_E$ denotes the GRU parameters, and $W_h, b_h$ are the projection weights and bias.
 This encodes the high-dimensional LOB features into a compact, temporally aware space.